blueStragglr/react-chevron/Readme.md

 }
 ```

-You can toggle direction as opposit by status.
+You can toggle direction as opposed by toggle status.